Drone photography: Carlos Fernandes, 2022

 Objectives

-The UNESCO Chair “Heritage, Cities and Landscapes.
-Sustainable Management, Conservation, Planning and Design” aims to promote an integrated system of research, training, information, and documentation in the areas of management, evaluation, planning, conservation, and sustainable design in the context of architectural heritage, cities, and landscapes.
+The UNESCO Chair “Heritage, Cities and Landscapes: Sustainable Management, Conservation, Planning and Design” aims to promote an integrated system of research, training, information, and documentation in the fields of management, assessment, planning, conservation, and sustainable design within architectural heritage, cities, and landscapes.
+It seeks to foster collaboration among distinguished researchers and academics in Portugal and internationally, particularly in Europe, Africa, Asia and the Pacific, Latin America and the Caribbean, as well as other regions worldwide.

 The specific objectives of this Chair are to:

-- Promote the implementation of the Recommendation on the Historic Urban Landscape, adopted by UNESCO in 2011;
+• To promote the implementation of the Recommendation on the Historic Urban Landscape, adopted by UNESCO in 2011;

-- Support the preparation of new World Heritage nominations, particularly in Portugal;
+• To support the preparation of new World Heritage nominations, particularly in Portugal;

 Contacts